Skip to content

 The Benefits of Earning a Master of Science in Education

-According to "Which States Employ Teachers With the Most Advanced Degrees," half of the teachers working in Missouri possess a master's degree or higher.
+According to the National Center for Education Statistics (NCES), over 65% of teachers working in Missouri possess a master’s degree or higher in the 2017-2018 school year.
 This may compel people teaching in Missouri to pursue advanced degrees to increase the chances of landing promotions or the jobs they want.

-Moreover, the National Center for Education Statistics shows that teachers who hold a master's degree consistently earn more than those with only a bachelor's degree.
-Teachers with two or fewer years of experience and a bachelor's degree earned $36,000 in the 2011-2012 school year.
+Moreover, NCES data shows that teachers who hold a master’s degree consistently earn more than those with only a bachelor’s degree.
+Teachers with two or fewer years of experience and a bachelor’s degree earned $36,000 in the 2011-2012 school year.

 Teachers with a master's degree and fewer than five years of teaching earned almost $40,000.
 The average salary of teachers with six to 10 years of experience was $35,000 for a bachelor's degree and $43,000 for a master's degree.